BHII-KSC/qbr/README.md

 ## Limitations

-Some non-standard characters cannot be properly parsed when converting from JSON, such as ’ (&rsquo).
-Reports containing text and rich-text fields are the most likely to suffer an error resulting from the use of non-standard characters.
+Some extended ASCII characters (codes 128-255) cannot be properly parsed when converting from JSON at present, such as ’ (&#146).
+Reports containing text and rich-text fields are the most likely to suffer an error resulting from the use of these extended characters.